boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

 ### 6
 ``
-As a member of the public,
+As a customer,
-So I can change my order,
+So I know how much money I need,
-I'd like to remove a bagel from my basket.
+I'd like to know the total cost of items in my basket.
 ``

 ### 7